Ansible-Getting-Started/Provision-Azure/README.md

         version: latest
 ```

-<h3>How the azure_create_network.yml Playbook Works</h3>
+<h3>How the azure_create_vm.yml Playbook Works</h3>

-The following section in an Ansible playbook creates a virtual network named `webinarVnet` in the `10.0.0.0/16` address space, if you haven’t done so already.
-Even if you already have, this task will do no harm on re-run:
+The following section in an Ansible playbook creates a virtual network named `webinarVnet` in the `10.0.0.0/16` address space:

 ```
 - name: Create virtual network